RubixML/ML/docs/extracting-data.md

 ```

 ## Images
 Some machine learning tasks such as image recognition involve data that are stored in image files.
 PHP offers a number of functions to import images as PHP resources such as `imagecreatefromjpeg()` and `imagecreatefrompng()` that come with the [GD](https://www.php.net/manual/en/book.image.php) extension.
-The example below loops over all the `.png` files in the `train` folder, imports the images as resources and labels them with the part of their filename after the underscore.
-The samples are then converted into raw color channel data by apply the [Image Vectorizer](transformers/image-vectorizer.md) to the newly instantiated dataset object.
+The example below imports the `.png` images in the `train` folder and labels them using part of their filename.
+The samples and labels are then put into a [Labeled](datasets/labeled.md) dataset using the chainable `build()` factory method and then converted into raw color channel data by applying the [Image Vectorizer](transformers/image-vectorizer.md).

-**Example**

 ```php
 use Rubix\ML\Datasets\Labeled;